DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/importing.md

 ## Running the command

-To run the command you must insert the `provider` name that you have setup for LDAP database synchronization inside of your `config/auth.php` file.
+To run the command you must insert the `provider` name that you have set up for LDAP database synchronization inside your `config/auth.php` file.
 Let's walk through an example.

 In our application we have a configured authentication provider named `ldap`: